 - “The effects of micromanagement on morale and creativity in the workplace”.

-Because leaders influence so many people in the organisation as well as externally, a little bit of improvement makes a lot of difference.
-Leadership development is an area where your investment gets a multiplied return.
+Because leaders influence so many people inside and outside the organisation, small improvements can makes a big difference through leverage.
+Leadership development is an area where your investment brings a multiplied return.